 The Summer Palace

 If you thought that the Forbidden City was the only palace in Beijing, you’d be mistaken!
 At the North-Western edge of the city, you’ll find the enormous grounds of what many believe to be the most picturesque of highlights Beijing has to offer, the Summer Palace.

 The palace is the largest and the best-preserved imperial garden in the world.
 The gardens have had great influences on Chinese horticulture and landscapes, which has earned the palace the reputation of being ‘The Museum of Royal Gardens‘.

 Within the enormous grounds are over 3,000 man-made ancient structures, including pavilions, towers and bridges.
 Easily the most impressive and spectacular of them all is the Tower of Buddhist Incense.
 The immaculately designed pagoda taken straight out of Bruce Lee’s Game of Death dominates the view across the entire palace.

 The other big highlight is of course Kunming Lake itself which also has plenty of treats scattered around the shoreline.
 One of the most striking has to be the Seventeen Arch Bridge that leads across to the islet of South Lake Island.
 If walking doesn’t take your fancy, then you could always take a dragon boat across the lake!

-The ultimate guide on the excessive luxury and beautiful grounds of the mighty Imperial vacation home; the Summer Palace
+The ultimate guide to the excessive luxury and beautiful grounds of the mighty Imperial vacation home; the Summer Palace

 Considered the holiest of all Beijing’s temples, the Temple of Heaven functioned as the royal altar where the emperors of the Ming and Qing dynasties held the Heaven Worship Ceremony.
 As yet another of the iconic highlights in Beijing, the temple was opened to the public to showcase its ancient philosophy, history and religious significance.